GoogleCloudPlatform/DataflowTemplates/v2/datastream-to-spanner/README_Cloud_Datastream_to_Spanner.md

 * **instanceId**: The Spanner instance where the changes are replicated.
 * **databaseId**: The Spanner database where the changes are replicated.
-* **streamName**: The name or template for the stream to poll for schema information and source type.

 ### Optional parameters